-Born in London, Robert studied painting at Chelsea School of Art with Euan Uglow, Craigie Aitchison and Jack Smith and received a BA Hons Fine Art.
+Born in London, Robert studied painting at Chelsea School of Art with Euan Uglow, Craigie Aitchison and received a BA Hons Fine Art.

-He has been awarded bursaries from The Pollock Krasner Foundation in New York and a Spanish Government Scholarship to paint in Spain for 1 year.
+Awarded bursaries from The Pollock Krasner Foundation in New York and a Spanish Government Scholarship to paint in Spain for 1 year organised by the British Council.

 Below is an extract from a conversation between Robert and John Marchant of John Marchant Gallery in 2015